MicrosoftDocs/playfab-docs/playfab-docs/api-references/c/pftitledatamanagement/functions/pftitledatamanagementclientgettitlenewsasync.md

 ## Remarks

+This API is available on all platforms.
 When the asynchronous task is complete, call [PFTitleDataManagementClientGetTitleNewsGetResultSize](pftitledatamanagementclientgettitlenewsgetresultsize.md) and [PFTitleDataManagementClientGetTitleNewsGetResult](pftitledatamanagementclientgettitlenewsgetresult.md) to get the result.

 ## Requirements